top of page

 Exploring the Orthodox Easter Traditions of Kastellorizon

 Nestled in the easternmost reaches of Greece, Kastellorizon stands as a captivating haven, brimming with rich traditions and a unique cultural tapestry.
 In the heart of the Aegean, this small island, with its Italian-influenced architecture and warm-hearted inhabitants, offers an unparalleled experience, especially during the Greek Orthodox Easter.
 Let us delve into the intricacies of Kastellorizon's Easter festivities and the enchanting customs that make this island a hidden gem.
+That trip was in collaboration with Blue Star Ferries.

 Easter on the Greek island of Kastellorizon.